OA and National Budget Processes

 1. Outcome

 The guidance addresses three critical budget use cases.
 Natural capital budgeting uses asset accounts to quantify the value of ocean assets and changes in that value, enabling governments to assess whether economic growth is achieved at the expense of depleting marine natural capital.
-Finance ministries can use depletion-adjusted net domestic product (NDP) calculations to demonstrate the natural capital cost of unsustainable fishing or offshore extraction, supporting budget allocations for resource management.
+Finance ministries can use depletion-adjusted net domestic product (NDP) calculations to show the natural capital cost of unsustainable fishing or offshore extraction, supporting budget allocations for resource management.
 Medium-term expenditure framework (MTEF) development requires multi-year projections of ocean economy contributions and asset trajectories.
 Asset accounts enable projection of fish stock biomass under alternative management scenarios, while ecosystem extent accounts track whether mangrove restoration investments will meet MTEF targets for coastal protection services.
-Budget line-item justification for fisheries enforcement, marine protected area management, or coastal infrastructure requires demonstrating sector economic contribution, asset status and trends, and expected returns to public expenditure.
+Budget line-item justification for fisheries enforcement, marine protected area management, or coastal infrastructure requires presenting sector economic contribution, asset status and trends, and expected returns to public expenditure.
 The quantitative evidence from ocean accounts strengthens these requests by grounding them in internationally standardised data.

 2. Requirements

-- TG-0.1 General Introduction to Ocean Accounts -- provides foundational understanding of Ocean Accounts structure, including the distinction between stocks and flows, the relationship to the System of National Accounts (SNA) and System of Environmental-Economic Accounting (SEEA), and the multiple-capitals framework for wellbeing and sustainability
+- TG-0.1 General Introduction to Ocean Accounts—provides foundational understanding of Ocean Accounts structure, including the distinction between stocks and flows, the relationship to the System of National Accounts (SNA) and System of Environmental-Economic Accounting (SEEA), and the multiple-capitals framework for wellbeing and sustainability

 3. Guidance Material